mercadopago/devsite-docs/guides/changelog/current-year.en.md

 > CHANGELOG
 >
-> New version for Payment link
+> New version for Payment Link
 >
 > NEW_VERSION: NEW VERSION
 >